AlexBenedi/URL-shotener/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=fractallink_url-shortener-repositories&metric=coverage)](https://sonarcloud.io/summary/new_code?id=fractallink_url-shortener-repositories)

-# URL Shortener project by FractalLink
+# URL Shortener project

-This repository is a modification of the `https://github.com/UNIZAR-30246-WebEngineering/urlshortener` project.
-Read its README to understand its architecture, requirements, and main functionalities.
+This project is a URL Shortener similar to Bitly.
+It is a monolithic but asynchronous application.
+Kafka is used to process different requests in parallel.

+A user system has been implemented, allowing users to register using Google and save a limited number of shortened links.
+Additionally, the system allows users to generate QR codes for the shortened URLs and create branded URLs to make them more memorable.

 # Setup & execution instructions

 This project is using the following technologies: